nathangchay/8-button-arduino-controller/README.md

 # 8 Button Arduino Controller
-For CS 207 - Building Interactive Gadgets at the University of Regina.
+For CS 207 - Building Interactive Gadgets, at the University of Regina.

 Schematic: